maxbrunsfeld/vim-yankstack/README.md

 ## Configuration ##

-Yankstack defines three plugin mappings that you can map to keys of your choosing.
+Yankstack defines two plugin mappings that you can map to keys of your choosing.
 The same mappings work in normal and insert modes.

 - ```<Plug>yankstack_substitute_older_paste``` - cycle backwards through your history of yanks
 - ```<Plug>yankstack_substitute_newer_paste``` - cycle forwards through your history of yanks
-- ```<Plug>yankstack_insert_mode_paste``` - paste in insert mode such that yankstack will register the paste

 For example, if you wanted to define some mappings based on your 'leader' key, you could do this: